‘Days Of Our Lives’ Comings & Goings: Two Big Returns Will Bring Major Drama To Salem

 Fans already know that Chad has been brainwashed by his father Stefano DiMera, who is currently parading around in Steve Johnson’s (Stephen Nichols) body.

-When Abigail comes home she’ll find Chad much different, and it could mean that her life will also be in danger.
-Abby could be the only person close enough to Chad to notice his odd behavior and figure out what is going on.
+When Abigail comes home, she’ll find Chad much different, and it could mean that her life will also be in danger.
+She could be the only person close enough to him to notice his odd behavior and figure out what is going on.

 It seems that Chad can now be added to the growing list of Salem citizens who are going to need surgery in order to reverse the brainwashing chip that Dr. Rolf implanted in their brains.